rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 evolve to become more diverse and inclusive[^1].
 Organizing a conference that
-is accessible for colleagues with disabilities is an important way to ensure a large group of presenters and participants from all career stages.
+is accessible for colleagues with disabilities is an important way to ensure a large group of presenters and participants from all career stages will attend.
 Accessibility is the responsibility of the conference organizers and presenters.
 Accessibility practices are the steps we take to make sure an event is accessible to as many people as possible, like transcripts and text captions of speech,